Mustapha Dumbuya

-Mustapha Sima Michael Dumbuya (born 7 August 1987) is a Sierra Leonean professional footballer who plays as a defender.
+Mustapha Sima Michael Dumbuya (born 7 August 1987) is a Sierra Leonean former professional footballer who played as a defender.

 Early life

-Born in Sierra Leone in west Africa, Dumbuya was five years old when, amid the Sierra Leone Civil War, he moved to England to live with his mother and brother.
+Born in Sierra Leone, Dumbuya was five years old when, amid the Sierra Leone Civil War, he moved to England to live with his mother and brother.
 Dumbuya's father remained in Sierra Leone and, according to Dumbuya in 2012, works for Sierra Leone's armed forces.

 Club career

 Non-League

 Dumbuya started his career in the English non-League circuit.
 He began with Wingate & Finchley before moving on to Conference South side Maidenhead United.
 In 2008, he joined Isthmian League team Potters Bar Town making 17 appearances and scoring one goal in his season with "The Scholars".

 Doncaster Rovers

 Dumbuya joined Doncaster Rovers in August 2009 from Potters Bar Town.
 He also had trials and trained with Grays Athletic, Gillingham, Hereford United before joining Doncaster.
 He made his Football League debut on 3 October 2009 for Doncaster Rovers in the 1–1 away draw with Sheffield United, replacing John Spicer in the 90th minute as a substitute.
 In his three seasons at the Keepmoat Stadium he made 36 appearances without scoring.
 He was signed by Sean O'Driscoll and played 3 games in his first season (2009–10).
 The next season, he played regularly in the first team making 23 appearances.
 In September 2011 Doncaster sacked O'Driscoll and replaced him with then Wrexham manager Dean Saunders.
 Dumbuya made just 10 appearances for Saunders in the 2011–12 Championship season.
 At the end of the season, Doncaster were relegated to the League One after a 4–2 home defeat to Portsmouth, and he was released shortly after.